SDCG69/SDCG-V10/content/fiction/vacation.md

 Jess collapsed forward, her forehead resting against Ellie’s thigh as she panted, her fingers still tangled with Ellie’s.
 The blindfold made the silence heavier, the darkness thicker, and Ellie strained against the sarong restraints, desperate to touch, to see.
 Jess’s laugh was breathless against her skin.
 “Patience,” she murmured, but Ellie could hear the grin in her voice.

 Then Jess’s mouth was on her again, licking a wet, messy path up Ellie’s inner thigh before sucking her clit into her mouth with no preamble.
 Ellie cried out, her back arching off the bed as Jess’s tongue worked her in tight, rapid circles.
 The dual sensation—Jess’s mouth on her clit, the toy still buried deep in her ass—was overwhelming, and Ellie’s thighs shook, her toes curling against the sheets.
-“Jess—*fuck*—” she gasped, her voice breaking as Jess curled the toy just right, hitting that spot inside her that made her vision white out.
+“Jess—*fuck*—” she gasped, her voice breaking as Jess curled the toy just right, hitting that spot inside her that made her head spin.

 Jess hummed around her, the vibration ricocheting through Ellie’s body like a live wire.
 Her free hand slid up Ellie’s stomach, fingers splaying over her ribs as if to pin her in place.
 Ellie thrashed against the restraints, her hips stuttering uncontrollably as Jess doubled down, sucking her clit harder while fucking her faster with the toy. “*Gonna come*,” Ellie warned, her voice shattered, and Jess groaned against her, the sound sending Ellie spiraling.